ARKIKANI/Ensemble-and-random-forest-learning/README.md

 **Random Subspaces:** Here we do column sampling.
 **random paches:** there we do both row and column sampling

+# Bagging Tips

+- Bagging generally gives better results than Pasting
+- Good results come around the 25% to 50% row sampling mark
+- Random patches and subspaces should be used while dealing with high dimensional data
+- To find the correct hyperparameter values we can do GridSearchCV/RandomSearchCV

 3) Random forest: this is special bagging technique
 4) Boosting
 5) Stacking